Arshad396/Twitter-Data-Scrapper/README.md

-Description
-This application helps us to scrap the data from twitter for the specific keyword or hashtag entered with given time period and number of tweets needs to scraped.
-After that, uploading the scraped data in MongoDB and downloading saved documents into JSON and CSV formats.

-Built through
-Language – Python,
-Libraries used – snscrape, pandas, pymongo
-NoSQL DB - MongoDB
-GUI – Streamlit
+Description:
+1. Developed a Python script to scrape Twitter data using snscrape based on user-defined keywords, dates, and tweet limits.
+2. Implemented functionality to store the scraped data in MongoDB collections using pymongo.
+3. Created a user-friendly interface using streamlit allowing users to input search parameters and trigger the scraping process.
+4. Enabled download options for the scraped data in CSV and JSON formats through the Streamlit interface.